 - A county must have been in the current tier for a minimum of three weeks.

-A county must meet criteria for the next less restrictive tier for both measures for the prior two consecutive weeks in order to progress to the next tier; which can be achieved by either or combination of criteria described below:
+A county must meet criteria for movement to the next less restrictive for the prior two consecutive weeks in order to progress to the next tier; which can be achieved by either or combination of criteria described below:

 To move back:

 - During the weekly assessment, if a county's adjusted case rate and/or test positivity has fallen within a more restrictive tier for two consecutive weekly periods, the county must revert to the more restrictive tier.

 Counties will have three days, beginning the Wednesday after tier assignments are announced on Tuesdays, to implement any sector changes or closures unless extreme circumstances merit immediate action.